pjedge/longshot/README.md

-# reaper
+# longshot
-The REAlign error PronE Reads variant caller.

-Reaper is a prototype SNV caller for long error prone reads such as Pacific Biosciences SMRT.
+Longshot is a diploid SNV caller for long error prone reads such as Pacific Biosciences SMRT.

 ## dependencies
 * rust 1.26.2 (see installation)
 * various rust dependencies (automatically managed by cargo)

 ## installation
 First, install the Rust programming language.
-Reaper requires Rust 1.26.2 which comes with the cargo package manager.
+Longshot requires Rust 1.26.2 which comes with the cargo package manager.
 You can install rust with the following command:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```
-To build reaper, type:
+To build Longshot, type:
 ```
 cargo build --release
 ```
-This will compile the code with optimizations in release mode, and the binary will be in ```target/release/reaper```.
+This will compile the code with optimizations in release mode, and the binary will be in ```target/release/longshot```.
 It will automatically install Rust dependencies for reaper, such rust-bio and rust-htslib.

 To run unit tests, type: